Team-Data-Pirates-SE-21/Concal-Back-End/README.md

 engineers must wait 28 days for the concrete to fix and furthermore days to get the required result.
 Because it needs to be fixed and come to near the peak of compressive strength.
 The concrete achieves 65% of their strength at 7 days and 90% at 14 days.
 However, people should wait at least 28 days for it to come to near to the peak.
-(Meltem et al,2008) On the other hand, some constructors don't even know the concrete strength to do their constructions.
+On the other hand, some constructors don't even know the concrete strength to do their constructions.
 Since they do not know the right strength of the concrete the construction project will result in a failure.
 Furthermore, the mixture can be costly more than the purpose or not